 Are you a sociable person who wants to be in the middle of everything?
 You might go crazy if you can’t communicate, so head for where you speak the language.
 Or, barring that go somewhere with very few tourists.
-A gregarious friend of mine travelled in Indonesia last year and loved it – foreigners were so rare on Java that schoolgirls stopped him in the street to have their picture taken with him.
-“I felt like a rock star”, he said.
 If you’re more of an introvert and prefer to observe a culture, forget the language barrier and go for passive entertainment.
 Vibrant cities are perfect for this, especially ones with good café cultures.
-Paris is classic, but other former French colonies, such as Lebanon and Vietnam, are also great for sitting and people-watching, all for the price of a coffee.
+Paris is classic, but other former French colonies, such as Vietnam, are also great for sitting and people-watching, all for the price of a coffee.

-Look for room rentals in an apartment, which gives an automatic connection with residents.
+Look for room rentals in an apartment, which gives an automatic connection with residents when you’re travelling alone.
 Even if your landlord doesn’t take you out on the town, you’ll at least scoop up a few local tips.
-Try online bulletin boards in your destination, room-rental sites like www.airbnb.com and crash-pad networks like Couchsurfing.
+Try online bulletin boards in your destination, room-rental sites like Airbnb and crash-pad networks like Couchsurfing.
 Bonus: as a solo traveller, you have tons of options to choose from.
 Hostels are of course ready-made for solo travellers, but you might wind up spending more time with other tourists than with locals.

 In much of the world, solo travellers – and single people in general – are seen as strange, even a bit unfortunate.
-“Pobre solita!” (“You poor lonely girl!”) people have said to me in Mexico, where everyone travels with their extended families.
-But because I was alone, I’ve also gotten generous invitations to people’s houses for dinner.
+But travelling alone, you might find yourself the recipient of generous invitations to people’s houses for dinner.
 So don’t feel bad – just roll with it, and show off your free-agent status by offering to take a family’s photo at a big sight, for instance, or sitting near a chatty gang at a bar.

-Sometimes, especially in more hospitable and foreigner-fascinated cultures like Egypt, I’ve found the attention I get as a solo traveller to be a little intense.
+Sometimes, especially in more hospitable and foreigner-fascinated cultures like Egypt, the attention you get travelling solo can be a little intense.
 Learn how to say “no, thank you” in the local language, as well as “absolutely not” – plus the local nonverbal gesture for no, which is often more effective than both.
 Also have local help numbers, such as the tourist police, programmed in your phone.
 You’ll probably never need them, but just knowing you have them can give you the confidence to deal with awkward situations.

 A good book, a magazine or even just postcards to write or your travel journal to jot in – are all legitimate activities at a bar or restaurant if you get to feeling a little bored/lonely/exposed, so carry one of them with you at all times.
 And as a last resort there’s always fiddling with your smartphone.